 Take a Free Internet Speed Test of Your Connection

 There is this site named SpeedTest.net that tests your internet speed.
-Visit the page and click on “begin test”to see your upload and download speed in a few seconds.
-Once you get the results, now you need to log in to the wi-fi account with your service provider to check if you’re getting what you have been paying for.
+Visit the page and click on “begin test” to see your upload and download speed in a few seconds.
+Once you get the results, now you need to log in to the wi-fi account with your Internet Service Provider to check if you’re getting what you have been paying for.
+If you’re not satisfied with your current speeds, you might want to look into online queries such as “Internet providers in my area” to check if you’re getting what you have been paying for.

 As per the internet service experts there can be five different factors that can slow down an internet connection.
 Here goes the list.